"Bringing Art to the People and People to the Arts"

 Skill Level: All Levels Welcome

-Classes will take place on the first Tuesday of each month from April thru December.
-While you are not required to attend every month, they sessions will build upon each other with each session including follow up, reinforcement and new material.
-Masters’ works will be discussed and handouts will be provided.
+Classes will take place on the third Wednesday of each month.
+While you are not required to attend every month, the sessions will build upon each other with each session including follow up, reinforcement and new material.
+Masters’ works will be discussed, and handouts will be provided.
 Plan to bring your own art and ideas for critique and constructive discussion.
-A sketch pad and pencil for note taking are also encouraged.
+Participants should bring the materials needed to work on their personal projects.

 Chris started painting while a student at Clemson University in the late 80s studying under Professor Ireland Regnier, where he further developed his deep love for the arts and painting.
 Recently, one of his paintings won honorable mention and was featured in “The Best of Acrylic Artist Magazine and American Artist”.
 Currently, Chris is on the board of the Blue Ridge Arts Council in Seneca, SC, where he teaches drawing, painting (oil, acrylic, and watercolor), sculpture, and art theory.
 He creates from his home studio overlooking Lake Keowee.